This navy bean soup recipe pairs the smooth taste of navy beans with the bold and delicious flavor of smoked sausage.

 Navy beans are small and the color of creamy buttermilk.
 They contain nutrients beneficial for the health of your heart, digestive system, and even your brain function.
 Plus…a cup of navy beans blesses your body with about 15 grams of hunger-fighting protein.

 The recipe below guides you through the preparation of using dried beans instead of canned.
 It's a satisfying process which yields beans with superior texture and full flavor.
 And of course, superior texture and full flavor help you create a finer quality soup.

 Sorting and rinsing the beans can be a soothing experience.
 Beans tumbling and sliding.
 Singing and pinging as they bounce.
 Fingers mining through gems clearing away the pebbles.
 Cool water rushing over busy hands like a mountain stream.
 The prepping process takes but a few extra minutes yet yields flavorful results.

 When we need a bit of relief from the stresses of life, let us take a little break.
 Let us step into nature and welcome the sights and sounds around us.

+Before the dried beans are set on the stove to slow simmer, they are soaked in water.
 Pre-soaking the beans not only softens them and shortens the cooking time, but it also makes them easier to digest.

 1 pound dried navy beans, sorted and rinsed